-7.10 Erasing the Flash EEPROM
+7.9 Erasing the Flash EEPROM

-The following sequence demonstrates the recommended procedure for erasing any of the Flash EEPROM.
+The following sequence demonstrates the recommended procedure for erasing the Flash EEPROM.
 The V{FP} pin voltage must be at the proper level prior to executing step 4 the first time.

 - 1. Turn on V{FP} (apply program/erase voltage to the V{FP} pin). - 2.
-Set the PPAGE register to point to the 32K Flash array to be erased.
 Set the LAT bit and ERAS bit to configure the Flash EEPROM for erasing. - 3.
-Write to any valid address in the 32K Flash array.
+Write to any valid address in the Flash array.
 This allows the erase voltage to be turned on; the data written and the address written are not important.
 The boot block will be erased only if the control bit BOOTP is negated. - 4.
 Apply erase voltage by setting ENPE. - 5.
-Delay for a single erase pulse (t{EPULSE}). - Remove erase voltage by clearing ENPE. - 7.
+Delay for a single erase pulse (t{EPULSE}). - 6.
+Remove erase voltage by clearing ENPE. - 7.
 Delay while high voltage is turning off (t{VERASE}). - 8.
-Read the entire array to ensure that the Flash EEPROM is erased. - If all of the Flash EEPROM locations are not erased, repeat steps 4 through 7 until either the remaining locations are erased, or until the maximum erase pulses have been applied (n{EP}) - 10.
-If all of the Flash EEPROM locations are erased, repeat the same number of pulses as required to erase the array.
-This provides 100% erase margin. - 11.
-Read the entire array to ensure that the Flash EEPROM is erased. - 12.
-Clear LAT. - 13.
+Read the entire array to ensure that the Flash EEPROM is erased. - If all of the Flash EEPROM locations are not erased, repeat steps 4 through 7 until either the remaining locations are erased, or until the maximum erase pulses have been applied (n{EP}) - If all of the Flash EEPROM locations are erased, repeat the same number of pulses as required to erase the array.
+This provides 100% erase margin. - 9.
+Read the entire array to ensure that the Flash EEPROM is erased. - 10.
+Clear LAT. - 11.
 Turn off V{FP} (reduce voltage on V{FP} pin to V{DD}).